Tutorial: Create a REST API as an Amazon S3 proxy in API Gateway - Amazon API Gateway

 You do not set any headers for this response.

-Because the successful integration response from Amazon S3 returns the bucket list as an XML payload and the default method response from API Gateway returns a JSON payload, we must map the backend Content-Type header parameter value to the frontend counterpart.
+Because the successful integration response from Amazon S3 returns the bucket list as an XML payload and the default method response from API Gateway returns a JSON payload, you must map the backend Content-Type header parameter value to the frontend counterpart.
 Otherwise, the client will receive application/json for the content type when the response body is actually an XML string.
 The following procedure shows how to set this up.
-In addition, we also want to display to the client other header parameters, such as Date and Content-Length.
+In addition, you also want to display to the client other header parameters, such as Date and Content-Length.

 To set up response header mappings for the GET / method